JacoboC22/Danone_Cannibalization/README.md

 4. Aggregates results at the brand level to answer: *which brands cannibalize which, and by how much?*

 The pipeline was tested across the **top 20 highest-selling stores** for the yogurt/dairy category in France.

-> ⚠️ **Note:** This is a generalized, anonymized version of an internal Danone project.
-All retailer names, internal database schemas, file paths, and real sales figures have been removed or replaced with generic placeholders.
-The dataset itself is not included — this repository showcases the **methodology and code**, not proprietary business data.

 ## 🎯 Objectives